 For the first time, the proposed regulations would allow asylum officers adjudicating affirmative asylum applications to make frivolous determinations and refer the cases solely on that basis to immigration judges (for applicants not in lawful status) or to deny the applications (for applicants in lawful status).
 Furthermore, asylum officers would not be required to "provide opportunities for applicants to address discrepancies or implausible aspects of their claims in all cases."
 The NPRM claims asylum officers are equipped to make frivolous determinations because of their experience with making credibility determinations.
 However, credibility and frivolous determinations differ significantly.
 First, while the applicant has the burden of demonstrating credibility, it is the government that bears the burden in a frivolousness determination.
-Furthermore, the existing regulations "demand a separate assessment of the explanations for inconsistencies and discrepancies . . .[since] explanations.
+Furthermore, the existing regulations "demand a separate assessment of the explanations for inconsistencies and discrepancies . . .[since] explanations offered may have a bearing on the determination of materiality or deliberateness of fabrication."
 These regulations reflect the harsh consequences of a frivolous finding.